2013 Mercedes-Benz GLK-Class Performance

-Reviewers agree that the 2013 Mercedes-Benz GLK’s standard V6 engine is powerful, but that its handling isn’t as sporty as rivals like the Audi Q5.
+Reviewers agree that the 2013 Mercedes-Benz GLK’s standard V6 engine is powerful, but they say that rivals like the Audi Q5 have sportier handling.

 - "We sampled a well-equipped V6 model that stickered for an eye-popping $53,075, and the GLK is a nice combination of power and refinement." -- AutoWeek

 - "The V6 engine is one of the GLK350's strong suits, delivering swift acceleration and better fuel economy than before." -- Edmunds

 - "The small, responsive crossover is well suited for city and highway driving." -- CNET